erdinand/apitrips/README.md

 1. Make sure you have Docker installed on your machine.
 2. Pull the postgres image from DockerHub.
 3. Create a container based on the postgres image, setting the parameters that will configure user, password, database and which port will be mapped between the container and your local machine.
 API is configured to use default parameters as stated below.
-If you want to use different configuration, please change the config.json that is located in the root of the project's folder.
+If you want to use some different configuration or point to an already existing Postgres database, please change the database info that is in the config.json file, which is in the root folder of the project.

 Following you can see an example of how to setup the postgres docker container.